Srinidhi1009/CodeAlpha_Basic-Chatbot/README.md

 Bot: The current time is 14:36:12 ⏰

 You: tell me a joke
 Bot: Why don’t programmers like nature?
-Too many bugs! 🐞
+Too many bugs!

 You: what's your name
-Bot: I'm ChatBot 🤖, created for CodeAlpha Internship Task 4.
+Bot: I'm ChatBot 🤖.

 You: bye
 Bot: Goodbye! 👋 Have a wonderful day!